Manual Installation Instructions

 minicom -b 9600 -o -D /dev/ttyS4

-This should print out the NMEA sentences your gps is sending.
-If nothing appears, verify that the baud rate (9600 for the lure GPS) and port (ttyS4 for the lure is serial port 4) correspond to your device.
-Once you see full NMEA sentences being printed out, exit minicom by pressing [CTRL + A], then [X], then [ENTER].
+This should print out NMEA sentences the GPS is sending.
+If nothing appears, verify that the baud rate (9600 for the lure GPS) and port (ttyS4 for the lure is serial port 4) correspond to the GPS device.
+Once full NMEA sentences are being printed, exit minicom by pressing [CTRL + A], then [X], then [ENTER].

 2. Now time to map the serial port to gps0 so it can be read by the NTPD.
 Run: